By Melissa France, 6th grade math teacher, Summit School

 Could we solve the test problems?
 Hopefully yes.
 Did we have any concept of why we memorized them, or what use the algorithms had in life?
 Rarely, if ever.

-Fortunately, a sixth grade math class at Summit School of Ahwatukee looks and feels very differently than what we experienced.
+Fortunately, a sixth grade math class at Summit School looks and feels very differently than what we experienced.
 The room is not full of children quietly computing calculations.
 Students are engaged!
 T hey are talking about math with each other and the teacher.
 Focusing on the task at hand, they work in teams to creatively arrive at various ways to find solutions to real scenarios.

 Let’s take a look at how a recent lesson, regarding a cash box and a middle school dance, unfolded in sixth grade.
 Students are sitting with a partner and each partnership is presented with this problem: Emma was selling tickets at the middle school dance.
 At the end of the night, she picked up the cash box and noticed a dollar lying on the floor next to it.
 She was concerned about what to do with it and wondered whether the dollar belonged inside the cash box or not.
 The price of tickets for the dance was 1 ticket for $5 (for individuals) or 2 tickets for $8 (buddy pricing).
 She looked inside the cash box and found $200 and ticket stubs for the 47 students in attendance.
 Does the dollar belong inside the cash box or not?
 Convince me that your answer is correct.